AQuackenbos/MagentoIntegrityToolset/README.md

 Magento Integrity Scanner
 ====================

+Place repository in root directory of any Magento installation, or just copy integrity.php into the /shell directory.
 Use "php -f integrity.php -- help" to see a full list of options.

 The Magento Integrity Scanner is a tool to help find overwrites, rewrites, and other changes to a Magento installation that may cause issues.
 It is a tool to help debug